University of Pittsburgh School of Public and International Affairs

-The Graduate School of Public and International Affairs (GSPIA) is one of 17 schools comprising the University of Pittsburgh.
-Founded in 1957 to study national and international public administration, GSPIA prides itself on its "Local to Global" distinction.
+The School of Public and International Affairs (SPIA) is one of 17 schools comprising the University of Pittsburgh.
+Founded in 1957 to study national and international public administration, SPIA prides itself on its "Local to Global" distinction.
 As of 2018, it is one of only two policy schools with programs in the top 20 for both International Relations (Foreign Policy, 2015) and City Management and Urban Policy (U.S. News & World Report, 2018).
-The former mayor of Pittsburgh, Bill Peduto, is a GSPIA alumnus.
+The former mayor of Pittsburgh, Bill Peduto, is a SPIA alumnus.

-GSPIA is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), and is a member of the Association of Professional Schools of International Affairs (APSIA).
+SPIA is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), and is a member of the Association of Professional Schools of International Affairs (APSIA).
 The school is located in Wesley W. Posvar Hall on the University of Pittsburgh campus in the Oakland neighborhood of Pittsburgh.
-In July 2007, John T. S. Keeler took over as dean, replacing Carolyn Ban, who resigned in August 2006.
+In October 2020, Carissa S. Slotterback took over as dean, replacing John Keeler, who returned to the faculty.